waadalhoshan/ZSL4REQ/README.md

 Contents:

-1- The experiement results for all the three classifcation task: (1) FR/NFR: classification functional requirements vs non- functional requirements; (2) NFR: identification of NFR classes; (3) Security: classification of security vs non-security requirements.
+1- The experiement results for all the three classifcation tasks: (1) FR/NFR: classification functional requirements vs non- functional requirements; (2) NFR: identification of NFR classes; (3) Security: classification of security vs non-security requirements.

 2- Colab Notebook for running the experiments